Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-3626 Regulation on Undergraduate Training.md

 3. Responsibilities of homeroom teachers and academic advisors
-    a)  Master the training program, guide students in building a study plan, choosing and registering for courses suitable to the students\' learning conditions and the goals and requirements of the training program;
+    a)  Master the training program, guide students in building a study plan, choosing and registering for courses suitable to the students' learning conditions and the goals and requirements of the training program;
-    b)  Provide guidance on learning methods, research, and skill development for students; regularly monitor students\' learning outcomes;
+    b)  Provide guidance on learning methods, research, and skill development for students; regularly monitor students' learning outcomes;
     c)  Help students solve difficulties in their studies; remind students when they see their academic performance decline;
-    d)  Coordinate with the Training Department, Student Affairs Department, lecturers and related units to create conditions for students to study and evaluate students\' training scores.
+    d)  Coordinate with the Training Department, Student Affairs Department, lecturers and related units to create conditions for students to study and evaluate students' training scores.
 4. Benefits of academic advisors and homeroom teachers
     a)  Reduced standard teaching hours, enjoy allowances according to regulations of the training unit;